rinigus/qt-runner/README.md

 # Qt Runner

-This is a helper program for running Qt 5.15 applications on Sailfish.
+This is a helper program for running Qt6 and Qt 5.15 applications on Sailfish.

+## Installation

+On user's devices, install
+- `qt-runner-opt-qt5` for Qt5.15 support
+- `qt-runner-qt6` for Qt6 support

+The both support packages can be installed together.

 ## Usage